 - Working out doesn’t have to be an elaborate or expensive activity.
 Go for a walk in the park, follow YouTube videos at home, or try running or swimming at the beach.

 - Exercises that have a rhythmic element such as swimming, walking, dancing and weight training are effective at alleviating depression

 - Try to find a workout partner if you struggle to maintain a daily exercise habit.
 It will not only keep you in good shape but also ensure you are motivated.
 The added benefit of socialization also does wonders for your mental health.

 How to fight depression through a healthy diet

 You are what you eat, physically as well as mentally.
 In some cases, depression is caused by a lack of minerals or vitamins.
-By following a healthy and well balanced diet you can learn how to fight depression alone or with your family.
-Cut down or avoid all foods that have a negative impact on brain health such as:
+By following a healthy balanced diet you can learn how to fight depression alone or with your family.
+Cut down or avoid all foods that hurt brain health such as:

 - Trans fats